 When the neck is quickly forced to move beyond its normal range of motion, tissues can stretch and tear.
 The result can be intense, even debilitating, pain and soreness.
 Symptoms of whiplash and any neck injuries can include:

 - Pain, swelling, or stiffness in the neck, shoulders, or upper back

 - Blurred vision

 - Exhaustion or trouble sleeping

 Neck injuries are often underplayed after a car accident because there aren’t outward signs of injury.
-They don’t usually show up on x-rays or other diagnostic tests, and most car accident victims will not mention head or neck pain to their doctor.
+As a result, they don’t usually show up on x-rays or other diagnostic tests, and most car accident victims will not mention head or neck pain to their doctor.
 One main reason for this is that pain can take time to develop.
-But this makes it all-the-more important for car accident victims to take action for their neck pain right away—even if it’s initially minor.
+But this makes it all the more important for car accident victims to take action for their neck pain right away, even if it’s initially minor.